martinth/http-response-comparer/README.md

   // {"url": "https://api/...", "headers": {"Authorization": "Bearer ...", ...}}
 - Paths file: lines starting with # and blank lines are ignored.
 - Exit code: returns 0 if all responses are equal, 1 if any differ.

+## Built with Junie
+This tool was written with Junie, the autonomous programmer by JetBrains.

+## License
+MIT License.
+See the LICENSE file for details.